Best upper and lower guard option for Mark V 500?

 Re: Best upper and lower guard option for Mark V 500?

-I got the exact upper guard you pictured (looks identical) however it unfortunately didn't come with the mounting block.
-Even so, it isn't clear to me how it is supposed to mount directly to the table.
-Can you share a clearer picture of the attachment with the mounting block to the back of the table?br549 wrote: ↑Fri May 28, 2021 6:45 am As far as the best Shopsmith version, I favor the original cast iron lower guard with the upgrade clear plastic upper guard.
+br549 wrote: Fri May 28, 2021 6:45 am As far as the best Shopsmith version, I favor the original cast iron lower guard with the upgrade clear plastic upper guard.
 The heavy aluminum bracket on the lower guard is not required with the clear upper guard, because the clear upper guard instead attaches directly to the table via a mounting block.

 The plastic version of the lower guard is also an option, but I have no personal experience with it.
 The first version had one 1-1/2" (?) dust collection port, and later an upgrade was offered with two 2-1/2" ports.